robo9k/worldofpadman-beryllium/release/readme.txt

    * Several names are now forbidden, e.g. "server".
    * Quite a few sanity checks are being run against votes.
-   * Some bugs in the original code have been fixed
+   * Some bugs in the original code have been fixed.
-   * Most bugfixes from WoP's bleeding edge code have been backported
+   * Most bugfixes from WoP's bleeding edge code have been backported.

   :: Overriding entities

-  When enabling be_overrideEntities, Beryllium will no load the worldspawn from the map's .bsp file, but use a replacement instead.
+  When enabling be_overrideEntities, Beryllium will not load the worldspawn from the map's .bsp file, but use a replacement instead.
   Take a look at the included "maps/wop_journeyctl.dat" as an example.
   The filename pattern is "maps/mapname.dat".

   To dump the worldspawn of a map, use tools/entdmp.
   This file is the same as http://r-1.ch/entdump.c but BSPVERSION was modified to match Quake 3.

-    gcc tools/entdmp -o entdmp
+    cc tools/entdmp -o entdmp
     ./entdmp maps/wop_journeyCTL.bsp > maps/wop_journeyctl.dat

   You can then edit the created .dat file.
 Be carefull not to break things!